 Pets: Allowed on leash.

-Accommodations: Historic markers; adjacent dining; small park with benches; trash cans.
+Accommodations: Historic markers; adjacent drinks and dining at the Waterside Wine Bar or hot dog stand; small park with benches; trash cans.

 Flint Creek has its beginnings in the Italy Hill region southeast of Canandaigua Lake near Middlesex and heads 25 miles north and into the Canandaigua Outlet at the village of Phelps.
 With its wide basin, moderate slope and consistent flow, the creek helped pioneers settle this region by powering a variety of mills and allowing for growing industry.
 Old Mill Falls is the site of one of the first grist mills constructed in the area, built in 1792 by Seth Dean.

 Old Mill Falls is a man-made dam, constructed of limestone bricks atop a smaller natural falls.
 The crescent shape of the man-made stonework, along with the straight drop of water that is abruptly broken by the natural rock below, gives this waterfall a unique and beautiful personality.
 The falls can be easily seen from the Main St bridge, but for a more intimate view, a small community park on the eastern bank allows for a glance across the crest towards the Old Mill, which has been drastically reconditioned into retail space (Waterside Wine Bar when we visited in 2023).
 Disappointingly, the traffic from Main St, with countless speeding vehicles, detracts from this little slice of peace.